-Our health system is not currently built around sustaining “health.”
-We have invested mightily in a national illness-management structure that offers diminishing return-on-investments.
-Preventive care will keep the costs of illness down is a big win-win-win for households, companies and governments that now foot much of the nation’s health insurance bill.
-Employers and payers will find that encouraging self-care and illness prevention is a smarter business model.
+Our health system is not built around sustaining “health.”
+We have invested mightily in national illness management, a sick-care structure that offers no return on investment regarding a better path to healthy longevity.
+Value-based and preventive care to keep the illness at bay is a big win-win-win for households, companies and governments that now foot the nation’s health insurance bill.
+Employers and payers will find that incentivizing self-care and illness prevention is a more innovative business model.

 The biggest myth has been that (cancer) is primarily caused by genetics or just bad luck and there is nothing that you can do about it.
 The reality is only about 30% of cancer is caused by what we would say are inherited mutations or family history.
 The rest is primarily influenced by lifestyle.
 I know, although nothing is 100% preventable, we have learned through science that you can reduce your risk by deciding what you eat, how much you exercise, your level of stress, the quality of your sleep.
 These are all things you have control over.

-If this list tells us anything, it’s that it is time we put health-system mindset change front-and-center.
+If this roster of innovations in hand tells us anything, it’s time we put health-system mindset change front and center.
 There are plenty of great reasons to say, “this won’t work” or “let’s not do it; it adds to costs.”
 It is understandable that new products, services and approaches take time to implement and cost money.
-But when we look at patient wellbeing, adding complexity to people’s lives that separate them from access to the best quality of care has never been medicine’s intended mission.
+But when we look at people’s well-being, adding complexity to people’s lives that separates them from access to the best quality of care has never been medicine’s intended mission.

-Health providers are at the forefront of confronting our great societal challenges.
+Health providers are at the forefront of confronting our significant societal challenges.
 They have risen to the task heroically.
-Health disparities between the haves and have nots and developed and developing nations have opened our eyes and hearts.
-Now, in 2022, the innovations we already have combined with our determination must open the door to fundamental system change.
+Health disparities between the haves and have-nots and developed and developing nations have opened our eyes and hearts.
+Innovation combined with our determination must open the door to fundamental system change.